TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/dast.md

 ---

 One of the best way to stop wondering about security for your API is to be able to scan it each time you deploy it into staging or production environments.
-As you run your unit tests in your CI/CD pipeline, you can bullet-proof your GraphQL application before it even reaches a production environment.
+As you run your unit tests in your CI/CD pipeline, you can bullet-proof your API before it even reaches a production environment.

 #### Security testing tools for REST